Kneckter/HAProxySetup/README.md

 Command reference is here: https://haproxy.debian.net/#?distribution=Ubuntu&release=bionic&version=1.8

 --------------------------------------------------
-**Optionally** You can install Squid to make your server into a proxy for use as a backend to only proxy the auth requests.
+Install Squid to make your server into a proxy for use as a backend to only proxy the auth requests.
 No changes need to be made to the Squid config to work with this.
 Use these commands for debian-based linux:
 ```
 apt-get update
 apt-get install squid
 ```

 --------------------------------------------------
-**Optionally** You can configure squid to cache static assets to help lower your data usage with the below configuration:
+Configure squid to cache static assets to help lower your data usage with the below configuration:
 ```
 maximum_object_size 200 MB
 cache_dir ufs /var/spool/squid 4096 16 256